-From field observations a Manning’s n value of 0.033 (lined channel with riprap) was selected and slope of 0.01 (m1m-1) was measured in the field.
-Discharge calculated with Manning’s equation is sensitive to the choice of the n parameter, which can vary with changing vegetation growth and sediment deposition in the channel.
-Large variations in vegetation growth due to clearing were observed in the field, however, Manning’s n was not varied in this analysis due to lack of quantitative data on vegetation patterns in the stream.
-Sediment and debris deposits were observed in the channel, but quantitative data was not collected to describe the transient variations in the stage-discharge relationship.

 At FOREST, an uncontrolled ogee spillway at an existing stream impoundment was used to model discharge.

 Winflume was developed by the U.S. Bureau of Reclamation to design and calibrate long-throated flume and broad-crested weir flow measurement structures (USBR 2012).
 The software can also be used to simulate an existing structure by inputting the dimensions of the structure and simulating a rating curve.
 WinFlume was used at the FOREST site because A-V measurements were unreliable at low discharges, and A-V measurements could not be made at high discharges due to safety issues with wading in the spillway of the control structure.
 At stages over 45cm the water level exceeds the height of the narrow channel and flows over the crest of the control structure, causing a significant change in the stage-discharge relationship that could not be predicted from A-V measurement.
 WinFlume was calibrated with A-V measurements and used to predict discharge at all stages.